timacdonald/json-api/README.md

 - [ ] Add installation instructions.
 - [ ] Document loading things via Spatie Query Builder
 - [ ] document how you could handle type mapping in config file class > type
+- [ ] document why you specify type and id resolvers globally and not a per instance basis.

 # Basic usage